eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 Vue.js in the version 3 allows us to build stable components and have control of all the application lifecycle.
 One advantage of Vue is that all the components that are build can be scalabled easily, allowing the structure to be generalized.

-In order to speed the development and build safe and stable components, an component has been selected.
+In order to speed the development and build safe and stable components, a component has been selected.

 ##### Vuetify